juniortristao/Desafio-WebAPI/README.md

 # School Api Documentation

-This is the documentation for SchoolApi, a WebAPI designed to manage student and professor data.
-Below you will find the endpoints, request parameters, and response information for each API operation.
+This is the documentation for SchoolApi and SchoolApp WebAPI designed to manage students and professor data.
+Below you will find the endpoints, request parameters, and response information for each API operation, as well a web app portal to manage data.

 ## Project Objective